By Jean-Christophe Bouramoué

 Because of its decentralized nature, the Data Mesh introduces a new level of complexity into data management.

-The fact that each functional area team is responsible for managing its own Data as a Product can lead to data governance and coordination problems.
+The fact that each functional area team is responsible for managing its own Data as a Product can lead to problems of data governance and coordination.

 It's important to understand that the Data Mesh doesn't eliminate the need for a centralized data engineering team.
 However, their responsibility needs to focus more on: